ThomasCurti/ThomasCurti/README.md

 This project helps to manage data transfer between the game and the database that saves the game state.
 This API is easily maintainable and improvable.

 ### SOCRA
 This project was made during EPITA's Software Craftmanship course.
-The goal was to create a REST API in java to manage LinkedIN accounts.
-The goal of this project was to create a basic API that  LinkedIN could use.
+The goal was to create a REST API in Java to manage LinkedIn accounts.
+The goal of this project was to create a basic API that  LinkedIn could use.
 We took this opportunity to implement a system of e-mail delivery, data export as an excel file, tests in Cucumber etc.

 ### Hashcode2018
 This project was created during the Google HashCode 2018.
-To challenge us, this project was entirely made in C. It did not help us to rank high that year, but it taught us a lot of very useful things for the *EPITA piscine*.
+To challenge us, this project was entirely made in C. It did not help us to rank high that year, but it taught us useful things for the *EPITA piscine*.
 Nevertheless, we were able to improve our rank during the Google HashCode 2019 which we made in C++ to challenge ourselves and during the Google HashCode 2020 which we made in Python.

 *EPITA Piscine* :  https://www.youtube.com/watch?v=eN_zSxwi57c